scaleoutsean/awesome-solidfire/README.md

   - Rubrik
   - Veeam BR ([NetApp Element Plug-In for Veeam Backup & Replication](https://www.veeam.com/kb4044))
 - Open-source integrations for non-CSI environments (Borg, Duplicati, Restic, Borg, Kopia, etc.)
-  - Snapshot, clone and mount SolidFire volumes, then use a backup utility to replicate clone to backup storage (E-Series, etc.) or S3 (NetApp StorageGRID, AWS S3, Minio, Wasabi, etc.)
+  - Snapshot, clone and mount SolidFire volumes, then use a backup utility to replicate clone to backup storage (E-Series, etc.) or S3 (NetApp StorageGRID, AWS S3, MinIO, Wasabi, etc.)
     - Video demo with [Duplicati](https://youtu.be/wP8nAgFo8og)
     - An implementation with Restic written in PowerShell can be found in my [SolidBackup repository](https://www.github.com/scaleoutsean/solidbackup); with extremely simple modifications I was able to [apply the concept to backup SolidFire clones to Minio](https://scaleoutsean.github.io/2021/06/18/solidbackup-with-alternative-backup-clients)
   - Kubernetes users can use Velero, VolSync and such (see below)